EDI-Systems/M5P01_Prokaron/README.md

 ### Compilation

-The Keil uVision projects for various microcontrollers are available in the _Project_ folder.
+The *Keil uVision* or *GNU Makefile* projects for various microcontrollers are available in the *_Project_* folder.
 Refer to the readme files in each folder for specific instructions about how to run them.
 However, keep in mind that some examples may need vendor-specific libraries such as the STM HAL.

 ## Running the tests